 - Incase a Mountain Gorilla charges, kindly follow the guide’s advice because there is no space for running away which in any case may be interpreted otherwise.
 Although they are somewhat used to human presence, please always bear in mind that they are wild animals and which are never predictable.

-- Avoid bright coloured clothes on the Gorilla trekking day.
-Atleast wear colours that blend well with the forest to avoid Gorillas approaching you inquisitively.
+- Avoid bright colored clothes on the Gorilla trekking day.
+At least wear colors that blend well with the forest to avoid Gorillas approaching you inquisitively.
 You can hardly read what lies behind this approach neither can you predict what may happen afterwards.

-- Do not wear sun glasses while with the Gorillas, it may turn out a similar case as for the bright coloured clothes.
+- Do not wear sun glasses while with the Gorillas, it may turn out a similar case as for the bright colored clothes.

 - During the search for the Gorillas, it is healthy to ask for reasonable pace to avoid a stressful trek incase you can’t keep up with the rest of the group.
 However, this rarely happens as the trek moves at the pace of the slowest person in the group.